amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

 ## Phase II:

 Used Google Drive, Colab and Python – First I managed to upload one of the 17 UDVE files.
 I then used it to create a notebook by finding, isolating and quantifying all the exisiting combinations between the 5 variables (columns) mentioned above.
 Once I succeed to get the key information I need at this stage, I simply replicated this file for all the other 16 UDVEs.
-As all the 17 separated Colab notebooks have the same code, for convenience I will add on this github repository a notebook for only one UDVE.
+As all the 17 separated Colab notebooks have the same code, for convenience I will add on this github repository a notebook for only one UDVE (M2_P_sc3005_UDVE_01.ipynb).
+All the other 16 notebooks can be found in My drive > Alura DS Bootcamp > Combinations of Concern Projects > Alura DS - M2 - Project - sc300521_05am

 ## Phase III: